thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-5.md

 - Enter editing mode by clicking the big orange pencil button;
 - Click the "Add alarm rule" button;
 - Input the "High temperature alarm" as alarm type;
+- Check the "Propagate alarm to related entities" option to propagate the alarm to all related entities.
 - Select "Major" severity, and click on the red "+" sign;
 - Click the "Add key filter" button;
 - Select the "Time series" as key type, and the "temperature" as the key name.
 Change "Value type" to "Numeric".
 Click the "Add" button in the "Filters" section;